DigitalState/Discovery/README.md

 The DigitalState Discovery microservice provides a microservice location registry for inter-microservice communication.

 > Note: Currently, the discovery system is very rudimentary; a json file exposing microservice endpoints.
-This simple solution is used to help with discovery integration across the DigitalState platform.
+This simple solution is used to help with discovery integration across the DigitalState platform until we upgrade our solution to something more robust and dynamic.

 ## Table of Contents